 Since 2013 David Miller has been the principal conductor, continuing the established concert schedule.
 The children’s-concert formula has developed into a musical show featuring a fantastically narrated storyline supported by music, acting, singing, dancing and some impressive visual effects.
 Special BSO concerts have included a 7-day tour of China in 2011, concerts at the NATO Shape headquarters near Mons entitled ‘In Flanders Fields’ (2014), and a performance of Berlioz’ Symphonie fantastique at La Madeleine Church in Paris in 2015.

-In September 2018 we are looking forward to welcoming the Oslo University Choir to Brussels.
-We’ll accompany them in Mozart’s Great Mass in C minor.
+In September 2018 we welcomed the Oslo University Choir to Brussels and accompanied them in Mozart’s Great Mass in C minor.